 For the Borgo red, the blend is of full-flavoured Sicilians, Nero d’Avola and Nerello Mascalese.
 Although the colour is a deep purple, this is far from a heavy wine: it’s soft, aromatic, unoaked, and a good match for a wide range of dishes.

-A lovely medium-bodied Syrah (AKA Shiraz) from Chile’s Rapel Valley, this has aromas of brambles and coffee, and a long smooth finish with just a hint of pepperiness.
+A lovely medium-bodied Syrah (otherwise known as Shiraz) from Chile’s Rapel Valley, this has aromas of brambles and coffee, and a long smooth finish with just a hint of pepperiness.
 Excellent with many medium to full flavoured dishes, or by itself.

 Made near Milan in the North of Italy from Pinot Grigio grapes, this is a lovely salmon pink wine with attractive berry aromas.
 Light, dry and refreshing, it will match fish and salad, or make perfect pink drinking by the glass